 - Fordham University (J.D. cum laude 2005; Staff Member, Fordham Intellectual Property Media and Entertainment Law Journal; Fordham Law Alumni Association Medal in Constitutional Law); Columbia University (B.S. in Civil Engineering magna cum laude 2001); Wofford College (B.S. in Physics magna cum laude 2001)

-- New York; Massachusetts; U.S. Supreme Court; U.S. Court of Appeals for the Second and Federal Circuits; U.S. District Court for the Eastern District of Texas, Southern and Eastern Districts of New York, and District of Massachusetts; and registered to practice before the U.S. Patent and Trademark Office
+- New York; Massachusetts; U.S. Supreme Court; U.S. Court of Appeals for the Second and Federal Circuits; U.S. District Court for the Eastern and Western Districts of Texas, Southern and Eastern Districts of New York, and District of Massachusetts; and registered to practice before the U.S. Patent and Trademark Office